ferjcast/TCU/blockchain_storage/README.md

-# TrustFlow Smart Contracts
+# VeriFlow Smart Contracts

-This project contains the smart contracts for the TrustFlow system, implemented using Solidity and tested with Hardhat.
+This project contains the smart contracts for the VeriFlow system, implemented using Solidity and tested with Hardhat.

 ## Overview